daria-tolmacheva/grass-wind-sim/Plan.md

 ## Week 7

 TBD
-1. Update the visualisation to include shaders
+1. Update the visualisation to include shaders and update with simulation.

 ## Week 8